hpc-carpentry/hpc-carpentry.github.io/_posts/2019/2019-01-11-african-task-force-update.md

 The task force had a Google Group where we communicated and also met online using Vidyo.
 We were fortunate enough to have a large number of task force members together in South Africa in February and again in September and also met in person at CarpentryCon in Dublin, thanks to The Carpentries and other funders.
 The meetings were mostly held ad hoc rather than regularly scheduled meetings.
-A github repository within The Carpentries organisation account was also made available to keep record of the minutes.
+A GitHub repository within The Carpentries organisation account was also made available to keep record of the minutes.

 *Lessons Learned*: